 (Previously ZOO 140) Wildlife resources of the United States; the importance of wildlife to our past and present economic and cultural life and selected problems in wildlife conservation.
-Lecture, lab, and may also include demonstrations, discussion and field trips.
-Prereq: Introductory BIO course.
-NS/LS
+Lecture, lab,

 BIO 201 Principles of Ecology 4 cr

 (Previously BIO 250) The interrelationships between living organisms and their environment, ecosystems concepts, population dynamics, community organization and distribution, and application of ecological principles to humans and their environment.
 Lecture, lab, and may also include demonstrations, discussion and field trips.
 Prereq: Introductory BIO course.
 NS/LS